Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 According to Spain’s Agencia Tributaria (Tax Agency), owners can deduct legitimate rental expenses when declaring rental income, prorated for the period of rental use.
 Key categories include:

-Mortgage & Loan Interest (Combined with repairs, it cannot exceed annual rental income)
+Mortgage and loan interest (combined with repairs, it cannot exceed annual rental income)

-Repairs & Maintenance (Painting, plumbing, electrical fixes, and general upkeep – not improvements)
+Repairs and maintenance (painting, plumbing, electrical fixes and general upkeep – not improvements)

-Depreciation (3% annually on building construction value, 10% annually on purchase cost of furniture/furnishings).
+Depreciation (3% annually on building construction value, 10% annually on purchase cost of furniture and furnishings)

-Unpaid Rent – if unpaid for 6+ months after formal collection or if the tenant is declared insolvent.
+Unpaid rent – if unpaid for six months or more after formal collection or if the tenant is declared insolvent

 Professional tax advice is strongly recommended, especially for larger portfolios.